chelsilarious/AutoDiff/docs/milestone2_progress.md

 - Responsible for creating the related test suites and docs

 ### Work done since Milestone 1:
-- revised and edited the introduction section of the milestone1.md file
+- revised and edited the Introduction section of the milestone1.md file
 - added in the TF feedback onto the same document